twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 6. **Text-to-world connections:**
 	find two articles that connect to themes or topics from your novel
 	- Oppression
+	- Socio-economic Inequality
+	- Class Conflict
-	- Revolution
+	- Hidden Information
-	- Deception & Trickery
+	- Scientific Ambition & Morals
-	-
 	summarize the articles
 	explain how it connects to your novel
 7. **Draw a connection to a related social issue:**